The Cyan Language: On Names and Scope

 \section{On Names and Scope}

-Methods and instance variables of an object should have different names.
-A local variable declared in a method should have a name different from all variables of that method.
-So, the declaration of the following method is illegal. \begin{cyan} public fun doAnything :x Int, :y Int [ :newY = -y; // equivalent to ":newY Int = -y;" (x < 0) ifTrue: [ :newX Int = -x; (y < 0) ifTrue: [ :newY Int = -y; // error: redeclaration of newY rotate newX, newY; ] ] ] \end{cyan} However, instance variables and shared variables can have names equal to local variables (which includes parameters): \begin{cyan} public fun setName: (:name String) [ self.name = name ] \end{cyan}
+Unary methods and fields of an object should have different names.
+Fields and shared variables can have names equal to local variables (which includes parameters): \begin{cyan} func setName: String name { self.name = name } \end{cyan}